 Manager, Child Care Center Salary

 Women make up the vast majority of Child Care Center Managers in the United States.
 The average pay in this industry is approximately $12.21 per hour.
 While one-half report receiving no health benefits, close to one-half do receive medical coverage, and two in five have dental, as well.
 Most workers in this position report high levels of job satisfaction.
+Figures cited in this summary are based on replies to PayScale's salary questionnaire.

 Job Description for Manager, Child Care Center